MinaProtocol/mina/frontend/website/docs/getting-started.md

 ### Ubuntu 18.04 / Debian 9

-Add the Coda Debian repo and install.
+Add the Coda Debian repo and install:

 ```
 echo "deb [trusted=yes] http://packages.o1test.net release main" | sudo tee /etc/apt/sources.list.d/coda.list
 sudo apt-get update
-sudo apt-get install -t release coda-testnet-postake-medium-curves
+sudo apt-get install -t release coda-testnet-postake-medium-curves=0.0.1-beta.2-fd4fb398
 ```

+If you already have `coda` installed from a previous release, running the above commands should automatically uninstall and reinstall the newest version.

 You can run `coda -help` to check if the installation succeeded.

 ### Windows